gmoisio/gmoisio.ale/docs/gmoisio.ale.ale_aos_ping.rst

 Synopsis
 --------
-- This module check SSH connectivity for an ALE OmniSwitch device.
+- This module checks SSH connectivity for an ALE OmniSwitch device.

 Parameters
 ----------